Bence7661/ARCHIVE_Serious_The_Northern_Job/README.md

 This mod checks if you're on a Northern map looking for a job.
 If you're then it will filter out all tasks that would send you down South.
 You've spent enough time there fixing it.
 Now you've got more pressing matters elsewhere.

+Now since **The Job Can Wait** will become part of G.A.M.M.A.
+I actually already handled it as if it were part of it, so this mod also includes **The Job Can Wait** mod.

 ## Tasks included
 All vanilla anomaly tasks are accounted for (in theory) with 1 exception
 - Bounty